Galaxy Note 8 could debut a new blue hue

 A coral blue Galaxy phone?
 That's so last week.
 Deep blue is the new aquatic color option now rumored to come to the Galaxy Note 8, according to Roland Quandt, a mobile tipster and editor for WinFuture.

-Quandt's tweet claims that the Note 8 may release in muted Samsung colors like midnight black and orchid grey along with the new blue shade.
+Quandt's tweet claims that the Note 8 may release in familiar muted Samsung colors such as midnight black and orchid gray, along with the new blue shade.

+Samsung has used limited colors in the past to promote its phones, often releasing more unusual shades after the phone's been on the market for several months.
+Other times, Samsung will throw in a statement color when the phone launches that's available in some countries, but not all.

-Samsung's history of blue phones would even make Picasso proud.
-The Galaxy S6 got a limited shade called "Blue Topaz" and last year the Note 7 debuted with coral blue.
+Samsung's history of blue phones would make Picasso proud.
+The Galaxy S6 got a limited shade called "blue topaz" and last year the Note 7 debuted in coral blue.
 After the Note 7 recall, Samsung made a coral blue Galaxy S7 Edge, and just recently made a version for the Galaxy S8.
-While we don't know for sure how the new shade will look on the Note, anything that isn't a neutral is a welcome addition to Samsung's list of cyan-styled phones.
+While we don't know for sure how the new shade will look on the Note, anything that isn't a neutral is a welcome addition to Samsung's list of sky-hued phones.

 Samsung is officially launching the Galaxy Note 8 on August 23, so we might not have to wait too long to see the phone in its new shade.